amuolo/amuolo.github.io/README.md

 # Andrea Muolo

 My personal [Jekyll](https://jekyllrb.com/) theme for my website.
-If you like the theme, give it a star.
+If you like it, please give it a star.

 ## Table Of Contents